guardian/editions/projects/backend/README.md

 ## Deploying to AWS

-Follow the steps in `Deployment` section of this [ReadMe](https://github.com/guardian/editions/blob/master/README.md).
+Follow the steps in the `Deployment` section of this [ReadMe](https://github.com/guardian/editions/blob/master/README.md).